utahta/pythonbrew/README.rst

 ========

 init
-  Run this once to setup the pythonbrew directory ready for installing pythons into.
+  Run this once to setup the pythonbrew directory ready for installing.

+  pythons into.
 Run it again if you decide to change PYTHONBREW_ROOT.

 install Python-<version>
   Build and install the given version of Python.

   Setuptools is automatically installed.

   options: --force, --no-setuptools or --build-options.

 installed